 Zakin Estate is perched high on the western facing hillsides of the Vaca Mountain Range about 1/2 way between Calistoga and St. Helena.
 The focus of their production is currently on one estate Cabernet Sauvignon produced from just over 3 acres of planted vineyards.
 Founder Johnathan Zakin purchased this property in 1999 and soon set about securing the necessary permits for planting vineyards on steeper hillsides.
-Napa enacted a hillside ordinance in 1991 prohibiting vineyards from being developed on hillsides with a greater then 30% slope and any future development on slopes above 5% needed county approval for erosion control plans.
+Napa enacted a hillside ordinance in 1991 prohibiting vineyards from being developed on hillsides with a greater than 30% slope and any future development on slopes above 5% needed county approval for erosion control plans.
 Jonathan was able to secure these valuable permits although it took 4 years before he was granted permission to plant the vineyards.
 The vines were planted in 2004.

 The site is located within the Napa Valley appellation; they are merely several hundred feet below the lower fringes of Howell Mountain AVA.
 This is a premium vineyard neighborhood including Dana Estate’s Lotus Vineyard, Cakebread’s Dancing Bear Ranch and nearby vineyard property with grapes that are sold to Lokoya.